Providence Bay: Geography

 The entrance to Providence Bay is delineated by Mys Lysaya Golova (East Head, Baldhead Point) on the east and by Mys Lesovskogo on the west.
 Mys Lysaya Golova is about 7 mi west-northwest of Cape Chukotsky.
 Providence Bay is about 8 km wide at its mouth and 34 km long (measured along the midline).
 It is about 4 km wide through much of its length below Emma Harbor, and about 2.5 km wide just above the juncture.
 The lower part of the bay runs roughly northeast, while the upper part (above the branch shown as Ked Bay) dog-legs north and is about 2 km wide.
 Depth soundings (USCGS 1928) show 19 fathom at the entrance and a maximum depth of 82 fathom.
 A more recent chart (USCS 2000) shows depths of 10 to 11 fathom at the entrance.

 Emma Harbor has been described as "the best harbor on the Asiatic coast north of Petropavlosk...." and is currently the only important harbor on Providence Bay.
 It is a fjord in its own right, about 14 km from the mouth of Providence Bay and about 1.5 x 6 km in extent with depths shown from 6 to 15 fathom.
 Besides Emma Harbor there are three or four other sheltered anchorages within Providence Bay that are named by early writers: Port Providence, Cache Bay (also Ked Bay or Cash Cove), Telegraph Harbor, and Snug Harbor.
 Port Providence (now Buhkta Slavyanka or Reid Plover) is the anchorage behind Plover Spit, which provides a natural breakwater.
 It currently serves as the quarantine and hazardous cargo anchorage for Provideniya.
 Plover Spit is called Napkum Spit in an 1869 account; it projects into the bay from the eastern shore about 8 km from the mouth of the fjord.
 It has its origin in the moraine left by the glacier that carved the fjord.
 The tip of the spit is Mys Gaydamak.
 Cache bay is the cove in the eastern shore of the fjord, north of Emma Harbor.
 Snug Harbor is located near the head of the bay, behind Whale Island.
 Telegraph Harbor is named for the Western Union Telegraph Expedition of 1866-1867 which wintered there (remains of Western Union cabin were reportedly still standing in 1960).
 It may be the same as Snug Harbor.
-The US Coast Survey chart shows the entire upper portion of the fjord as Vsadnik Bay.
+The United States Coast and Geodetic Survey chart shows the entire upper portion of the fjord as Vsadnik Bay.
 The Asiatic Pilot of 1909 refers to Vladimir Bay and Cache Bay, separated by Popov point, and notes that the bays are shallower above this point.